 ► Rules at My House – Discuss Mrs. Rabbit’s rule and the rules at your own house

-► The Tale of Peter Rabbit Book Reports – Available in plain lines and elementary lines
+► The Tale of Peter Rabbit Book Report – Simple prompts including title, author, characters, and setting

 ► Handwriting Pages – 3 pages of vocabulary words to write and practice